-In certain circumstances, where the potential pupil accommodation options available are deemed by the school board to be less complex, school boards may find it appropriate to undertake a modified pupil accommodation review process.
+In certain circumstances, where the potential pupil accommodation options available are deemed by the school board to be less complex and do not include one or more schools eligible to receive support from the ministry's Rural and Northern Education Fund (RNEF), school boards may find it appropriate to undertake a modified pupil accommodation review process.
 The Guideline permits a school board to include an optional modified pupil accommodation review process in its pupil accommodation review policy.

 A school board's pupil accommodation review policy must clearly outline the conditions where a modified pupil accommodation review process could be initiated by explicitly defining the factors that would allow the school board the option to conduct a modified pupil accommodation review process.
-The conditions for conducting a modified pupil accommodation review process need to be based on two or more of the following factors:
+The conditions for conducting a modified pupil accommodation review process are satisfying condition one and two or more of conditions two to five:

-- distance to the nearest available accommodation; - utilization rate of the facility; - number of students enrolled at the school; or - when a school board is planning the relocation (in any school year or over a number of school years) of a program, in which the enrolment constitutes more than or equal to 50% of the school's enrolment (this calculation is based on the enrolment at the time of the relocation, or the first phase of a relocation carried over a number of school years).
+- exclusion of any RNEF-eligible school in the pupil accommodation review; and, either - 2. distance to the nearest available accommodation; or - 3. utilization rate of the facility; or - 4. number of students enrolled at the school; or - 5. when a school board is planning the relocation (in any school year or over a number of school years) of a program, in which the enrolment constitutes more than or equal to 50% of the school's enrolment (this calculation is based on the enrolment at the time of the relocation, or the first phase of a relocation carried over a number of school years).